input-output-hk/cardanodocs.com-archived/_docs/for-contributors/2017-01-01-building-from-source.md

 After that, in order to build Cardano SL with wallet capabilities, run the following script:

     [nix-shell:~/cardano-sl]$ ./scripts/build/cardano-sl.sh

 It is suggested having at least 8GB of RAM and some swap space for the build process.
 As the project is fairly large and GHC parallelizes builds very effectively, memory and CPU consumption during the build process is high.
 Please make sure you have enough free disk space as well.

-After the project is built - it can take quite a long time -  the built binaries can be launched using the `stack exec` command.
-Let's discuss important binaries briefly before proceeding to the next step.

-## Pure Stack-based build (not recommended)

-We **strongly recommend** you to use [Nix package manager](https://nixos.org/nix/download.html) to build Cardano SL (see the "Pure Nix build mode" section above), but it is possible to build it without Nix as well.

-Clone Cardano SL repository and go to the root directory:

-    $ git clone git@github.com:input-output-hk/cardano-sl.git
-    $ cd cardano-sl

-Switch to the latest release branch, for example, `cardano-sl-1.0`:

-    $ git checkout cardano-sl-1.0

-And if it is the first project in Haskell on this machine, run `stack setup`:

-    $ stack setup

-Now install Haskell package `cpphs`:

-    $ stack install cpphs

-After that install `rocksdb` package using your package manager, for example:

-    $ brew install rocksdb

-or

-    $ sudo apt-get install librocksdb-dev

-Then run the following script:

-    $ ./scripts/build/cardano-sl.sh --no-nix

-It is suggested having at least 8GB of RAM and some swap space for the build process.
-As the project is fairly large and GHC parallelizes builds very effectively, memory and CPU consumption during the build process is high.
-Please make sure you have enough free disk space as well.